IBCDBS/medchecker/devops/README.md

 ![DevOps Environment](https://github.com/IBCDBS/medchecker/blob/master/devops/iaas/medchecker_devops_overview.png)

+IBC leverages the Atlassian suite for most of its DevOps.
+Tools used for this effort inlude:
+- Jira (User story management and issue tracking)
+- Conflucence (Team collaboration and system documentation)
+- Git (Source control)
+- Bamboo (Continuous integration and build/deployment services)
+- Crucible (Peer code review)

 ##Source Control

 IBC uses an internal Git server to manage and maintain its source code.
 Additional functionality is available to our developers through the addition of Atlassian's Fisheye (repositiory search and reporting) and Crucible (peer review).

+##Continous Integration

+Included in the suite Bamboo, which provides provides continuous integration, along with organizing automated builds, testing, and deployments within a single build plan/workflow.
+Bamboo used in conjunction with Jira, provides our team traceability from idea inception, to code deployment.

 ####Bamboo, Grunt, Bower, NPM, and Maven